c2d7fa/zt/README.md

 Zettelkasten is all about linking your notes.
 I recommend using an approach where you "chain" notes together to build up a kind of tree structure.
-When you get a new idea, insert a link to a so-called follower note (*Folgezettel*), and then you open the new note and continue there.
+When you get a new idea, insert a link to a so-called follower note (*Folgezettel*), and open the new note and continue from there.

 At the bottom of the note you created in the last step, try calling `zt-insert-new-id` (`C-c # t`).
 Then, after the ID, type a title for the new